 #1: Why are people saying that grain-free foods might cause heart disease?

 KP: Veterinary cardiologists have noticed an increase in DCM, which is a form of heart disease.
-When veterinarians asked what these dogs were eating, a large number of the dogs were eating grain-free foods.
+When veterinarians asked what these dogs were eating, many of the dogs were eating grain-free foods.
+However, the FDA notes in its June 27, 2019 FAQs about the report that “most of the cases ate diets that appear to contain high concentrations/ratios of certain ingredients, such as peas, chickpeas, lentils and/or various types of potatoes.
+Some of these were labeled as “grain-free,” but grain-containing diets were also represented.”

 #2: Then why are we also talking about taurine?

-KP: Some dogs diagnosed with DCM that were eating grain-free diets also had low taurine levels.
+KP: Some dogs diagnosed with DCM also had low taurine levels.
 Taurine is an amino acid found in meat.
 Most dogs can create this amino acid in their bodies using the amino acids methionine and cysteine.
-So, the FDA is also investigating if there is a link between low taurine levels causing DCM and grain-free diets.
-Right now, out of the eight dogs in the FDA report, only four had low taurine levels.
+However, the FDA notes that “There are multiple possible causes of DCM.
+Taurine deficiency is well-documented as a potential cause of DCM, but it is not the only cause of DCM.
+Nutritional makeup of the main ingredients or how dogs process them, main ingredient sourcing, processing, amount used, or other factors could be involved.”

 #3: Should I stop feeding my dog a grain-free food?

 KP: At this time, we see no scientifically verified reason for people to transition away from their current foods of choice if it’s meeting their dogs’ needs.
-We haven’t seen any conclusive scientific evidence that grain-free food is the cause of low taurine levels or if it’s only low taurine levels causing a surge in DCM.
+We haven’t seen any conclusive scientific evidence that grain-free food is the cause of low taurine levels or if low taurine levels are the reason for an increase in reported DCM cases.
+The current FDA report clearly states that they are not recommending that people change their dog’s diet at this time.

 #4: If it’s not grain-free diets causing more DCM in dogs, what’s the cause?